ericjunker/openshift-automated-deployment/README.md

 # openshift-automated-deployment

 This script automatically deploys Openshift in an OpenTLC lab environment.
+The cluster contains a CICD pipeline deploying the [Openshift Tasks](https://github.com/ericjunker/openshift-tasks) application, a full metrics and logging setup, and multitenancy support.

 Prerequisites: